opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

     ![New empty project](../../assets/images/project_organization_03_new_empty_project.png)

-4. And you willl see in the overview of the new project created.
+4. You can see the new project in the overview.

     ![New project created](../../assets/images/project_organization_04_new_project_created.png)